Parrots’ droppings reveal critical diet, health, and well-being information.

 Healthy Parrot Poop Color

-There are three different parts of parrot poop:
+There are 3 different parts of parrot poop:

 The green and white portions should be equal, with enough urine to form a wet ring around the poop.